findtharun/dsa-central-101/Graphs/Readme.md

 - Most real world Graphs are Sparse.

+- If a Graph has a Cycle with Odd Number of Nodes - It can never be BiPartite.

 <h3> Representation of Graphs </h3>

 - Adjacency Matrix : Graph is stored in the form of the 2D matrix where rows and columns denote vertices.
 Each entry in the matrix represents the weight of the edge between those vertices